Relay Contact Burnishing

 Physical Cleaning

-I recommend using a 12-volt supply of around 2-amperes or more as a power source.
-Connecting the supply through a 10-ohm power resistor, or 12-volt ~one ampere light bulb (like an automotive incandescent brake or turn-signal bulb), to the exciter (radio) input connector of the amplifier or antenna switch.
-Ground the amplifier antenna connector center pin, or return the center pin by wire connection, to the opposite terminal of the power supply.
+1.)
+Connect the supply through a 10-20 ohm power resistor (5-10 watts), or 12-volt ~one ampere light bulb (like an automotive incandescent brake or turn-signal bulb), to the exciter (radio) input connector of the amplifier or antenna switch.
+Higher voltages require adjustment in component values.

 All Ameritron amplifiers are suitable for electrical cleaning, without removing the cover, so long as they do not have an internal PIN diode switch.
 Other suitable amplifiers are the Heathkit line, RL Drake (L4 and L7 series), and many others.